JMencius/Arrow/longbow_training/scripts/README.md

 | 11 | _Saccharomyces cerevisiae_ | R9 | MIN106 | LSK109 | [SRA database : SRR14729830](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR14729830&display=data-access) |
 | 12 | _Escherichia coli_ | R9 | MIN106 | PBK004 | [Zenodo record 7388709](https://zenodo.org/records/7388709) |

 For the basecalling of the training data we use the following combination.
-Python script `get_QV_autocorrelation_model.py` and `autocorrelation_LOO_lag.py` is used to calculate the model of the basecalled FASTQ file and produce the corresponding 120 model csv files in `../data/model`.
+Python script `get_QV_autocorrelation_model.py` and `autocorrelation_LOO_lag.py` are used to calculate the model of the basecalled FASTQ file and produce the corresponding 120 model csv files in `../data/model`.
 | Flowcell type | Basecaller and version | Basecalling mode |
 |:---:|:---:|:---:|
 | R9 | Guppy2.3.7 | \ |